8 Gentle Acts That Mean the World to a Sensitive Grandchild

 1. Practice patience

 Patience is one of the greatest gifts you can give a highly sensitive child.
 These little ones often need more time to adjust to new places, people, or activities.
 They may also need extra space to handle their big feelings.
-So when your grandchild takes a little longer to warm up or reacts more strongly to something, take a deep breath, smile, and let them know you’re there for them.
-Your calm presence means the world to them.

 2. Avoid overstimulation